Howard Lovecraft and the Frozen Kingdom

 Howard Lovecraft and the Frozen Kingdom is a 2016 animated film based on the graphic novel of the same name, itself inspired by the writings of American horror author H. P. Lovecraft.
 Two sequels, Howard Lovecraft and the Undersea Kingdom and Howard Lovecraft and the Kingdom of Madness, were released in 2017 and 2018.

 Plot

-After visiting his father in Arkham Sanitarium, young Howard Lovecraft accidentally uses the legendary Necronomicon to open a portal to a strange frozen world filled with horrifying creatures and a great adventure.
+After visiting his father in Arkham Sanitarium, Howard Lovecraft accidentally uses the Necronomicon to open a portal to a world filled with creatures and an adventure.